liao961120/intra/main.md

-designed to analyze time series data generated from a *homogeneous open* system, whereas the theorized relationships are implicitly conceptualized to operate within a very *specific* situation, which may be more appropriately modeled as a closed system (i.e., within this system, such as when in a crowded theater, the (stimulus giving rise to) heightened arousal is *given*, which then triggers subsequent theorized behaviors).
+designed to analyze time series data generated from a *homogeneous open* system, whereas the theorized relationships are implicitly conceptualized to operate within a very *specific* situation, which may be more appropriately modeled as a closed system (i.e., within this system, such as when in a crowded theater, the heightened arousal is *given*, which then triggers subsequent theorized behaviors).

 To connect this theory of a vicious cycle to data, it is necessary to either locate the *relevant* time windows in which the theorized cascades of behaviors